3-Ingredient Fresh Cranberry Sauce

 Are there any health benefits to eating cranberries?

-Cranberries are actually very healthy for you, particularly if eaten as a fresh fruit.
-One cup of cranberries only has 46 calories, no fat, 4 grams of fiber, 4 grams of sugar, only one gram of protein, and 2 milligrams of sodium like you find in salt.
-They do have 12 grams of carbohydrates, so if you’re steering clear of those keep that in mind.
+Cranberries are very healthy for you, mainly if eaten as a fresh fruit.
+One cup of cranberries only has 46 calories, no fat, 4 grams of fiber, 4 grams of sugar, only one gram of protein, and 2 milligrams of sodium, as you find in salt.
+They have 12 grams of carbohydrates.

-Of course, with the sugar we use in this sauce, you’d be consuming more calories.
+Of course, you’d consume more calories with the sugar in this sauce.
 They have a bunch of antioxidants that are very helpful in protecting your body’s cells.
 They contain vitamins C, A, and K. The amount of potassium, iron, and calcium isn’t significant.

 Studies have shown that cranberries help improve eyesight and cardiovascular health.
-For those who struggle with urinary tract infections, you may want to include cranberries in your daily food prep routine since they tend to cut down on those infections.
-The cranberries won’t clear up an infection and that requires other medical treatments once the infection has set in.
+For those who struggle with urinary tract infections, you may want to include cranberries in your daily food prep routine since they reduce those infections.
+The cranberries won’t clear up an infection, requiring other medical treatments once the infection has set in.
 They are also known to improve overall digestive health, possibly due to their fiber content.

-Be aware, if you are on prescribed blood thinners like warfarin, the vitamin K found in cranberries may interfere with those meds, so be sure to consult with your doctor before eating a high concentration of cranberries or their juice.
+Be aware that if you are on prescribed blood thinners like warfarin, the vitamin K found in cranberries may interfere with those meds, so consult your doctor before eating a high concentration of cranberries or their juice.

 My Thanksgiving Tip

-I have done this for years, laminate your recipes and grab some cookie sheets.
-Place all of the measured ingredients on each cookie sheet so those who are helping with the meal can make the recipe with ease.
+I have done this for years: laminate your recipes and grab some cookie sheets.
+Place all of the measured ingredients on each cookie sheet so those helping with the meal can make the recipe easily.

 Final Word

 Please let me know if you decide to make this delicious fresh cranberry sauce.
-There really is nothing better at a Thanksgiving feast or Christmas dinner than homemade cranberry sauce!
-The tartness of the cranberries, along with the granulated white sugar, the sweetness is just right!
-Let me know how yours turns out, I’d love to hear from you.
+Nothing is better at a Thanksgiving feast or Christmas dinner than homemade cranberry sauce!
+The tartness of the cranberries, along with the granulated white sugar, and the sweetness are just right!
+Let me know how yours turns out; I’d love to hear from you.
 May God bless this world.
 Linda

 cranberry sauce.
 I never used to eat it because i didn’t like the taste, YUCK!
 But i’ve made fresh fruits for torts and know it’s not a complicated process.
 Now, the only thing i need to ask is, Can you use frozen cranberries or must they be fresh?
 I don’t think I’ve seen fresh cranberries in any grocery store I’ve shopped at, of course then again I haven’t really looked for them.